+OFFICIAL FORM NO. PURPOSE OF FORM

-Form I-9 Verification of eligibility to work in the United States Form SS-4 Employer Identification Number Form W-4 Federal Income Tax Withholding Form 941 Quarterly Social Security and Medicare Withholding Form 940 Federal Unemployment Withholding Form W2 & W3 End of year reporting of wages and withholding
+Form I-9 Verification of eligibility to work in the United States

+Form SS-4 Employer Identification Number

+Form W-4 Federal Income Tax Withholding

+Form 941 Quarterly Social Security and Medicare Withholding

+Form 940 Federal Unemployment Withholding

+Form W2 & W3 End of year reporting of wages and withholding

-Employees must be paid at least the minimum wage (\$8.00 (in California) per hour in 2013).
+Employees must be paid at least the minimum wage (\$9.00 (in California) per hour, beginning July 1, 2014).
 There is a special exception for providers who hire only one employee in a year.
 In addition, state laws may require employers to pay worker's compensation and withhold state income and unemployment taxes.